HackYourFuture-CPH/JavaScript/javascript3/week3/homework.md

 - `getTotal` should get the total price of the products in the `shoppingcart`.
 - `renderProducts` should render the products to html.
 You decide what to show and how.
 - `searchProduct` should return an array of product that match the `productName` parameter
-- `getUser` should return a promise with the data from this api: https://jsonplaceholder.typicode.com/users/1
+- `getUser` should return a promise with the data from this api: https://jsonplaceholder.typicode.com/users/1 (replace '1' with correct user).

 ### Part 2